Depression – Treatment Resistant

 Click on the body area you want to know more about.
 Select a related health topic from the menu

-WHAT IS IT?
-Bipolar disorder (also known as BD) is a severe lifelong mood disorder causing alternating episodes of “highs” [elevated mood or mania] and “lows” [depressed mood].
-1, 2 There are two types of Bipolar disorder.
-Bipolar I disorder affects men and women equally, while bipolar II disorder is more common in women.
-2 BIPOLAR I…
+WHAT IS BIPOLAR DISORDER (also known as BD)?
+In essence, it is a severe lifelong mood disorder causing alternating episodes of “highs” [elevated mood or mania] and “lows” [depressed mood].
+1, 2 Furthermore, there are two types of Bipolar disorder.
+Bipolar 1 disorder affects men and women equally, while bipolar 2 is more common in women….